 If a student believes they have been treated unfairly, they may wish to discuss the issue with the person involved informally in the first instance.
-Alternatively they should seek to discuss the complaint with the relevant Dean of School/Director of Service.
+Alternatively, they should seek to discuss the complaint with the relevant member of the Senior Management Team.
 Additional support can be provided from the Student Association.
 Students should refer to the Dealing with Personal Harassment: Policy and Guidelines - a document for students.